Leeds United boast one of the most passionate and loyal fan bases in world football.

 We examine their passion for Leeds United and get to the root of what makes the club so special to follow from all corners of the globe.

-Firstly, can you introduce yourself - tell us a little bit about who you are and where you are from...
+Tell us a little bit about who you are and where you are from...

 What is so special about being a Leeds United supporter?